Achint08/Quick-Setup/README.md

 Assuming user doesn't have git installed already, download and unzip: https://github.com/Achint08/Quick-Setup/archive/master.zip

-From terminal, move to the folder just unzipped and then from the Terminal, run `sudo ./setup.sh`
+From terminal, move to the folder just unzipped and then from the Terminal, run `chmod +x ./setup.sh` followed with `sudo ./setup.sh`.

 **Important**: It is essential that you run this script with sudo privileges.
 In other words `sudo ./setup.sh` and not just `./setup.sh`.